 - 11 White, Pink, Sparkling, and Dessert Wines Named After Places

 - 11 Places That Make Multiple Styles of Wine

-Online Proctored Exam consists of 30 multiple-choice questions that need to be answered in 40 minutes.
+Online exam consisting of 30 multiple-choice questions that need to be answered in 40 minutes.
 Students must score at least 75% to achieve the IWC Level 1 Certificate.

 Frequently Asked Questions (FAQ) about the course

 No, the course is entirely online, so students should take notes during the course if they want hard-copy study materials.
 However, students may want to purchase the Level 2 book, Into Italian Wine, as a reference guide.

 When is the course taught and how long does it take?

 Discovering Italian Wine is entirely online, so it is available on your own schedule.
 You can start at any time.
 The entire course will take most students approximately 3-weeks provided they spend 3-hours a week in the course.
 It is recommended taking it slowly and concentrating on each lesson individually, so you will have three weeks to complete the course from the time you start.